luqmanx1998/Design-To-Code-Frontend-Quiz-Light-Dark-mode-toggle-React/README.md

 - **React**

   This challenge was another milestone for me!
-This is my first time writing with React so I wasn't used to building with the React ecosystem, being so used to writing in HTML, CSS and vanilla JS.
-I felt like this challenge was a react 'baptism' for me, but it was worth it as I managed to pull through, and React was a lot of fun to work with !
+It's been awhile writing with React so I wasn't used to building with the React ecosystem, being so used to writing in HTML, CSS and vanilla JS.
+I felt like this challenge was a react 'baptism' for me, but it was worth it as I managed to pull through !

 - **State Management**
     Handling state with useReducer was initially challenging, but it allowed me to manage complex state logic effectively.
 I learned how to structure state updates and actions to keep the app scalable and maintainable.